crispinprojects/speakingcalendar/README.md

 ![](talkcalendar-preferences.png)

 * Check "Show Public Holidays" to display the main UK public holidays on the Calendar.
-* Click on the colour buttons to change the today, event-day and public holiday calendar colours.
+* Click on the colour buttons to change the today, event-day and public holiday calendar background colours to aid readability.

 ![](talkcalendar-colour-dialog.png)